maximalisimus/aif-master/README_ENG.md

 The starting point of the project: Architect Linux installer

-This script is a installation of the ArchLinux system in pseudographic mode, using the dialog package.
+This script consists of installing the ArchLinux system in pseudo-graphical mode using the dialog package.
-The script can be used with any archlunux distribution.
-This wizard supports UEFI installation mode when you start the ArchLinux system in UEFI mode.
+The script can be used with any Archlinux distribution except bootstrap and arm versions.
+This wizard supports UEFI installation mode when starting the ArchLinux system in UEFI mode.

 How to use this wizard?
 2 important conditions must be observed: